ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

 The other side of multiple values is missing values.
 Tables, when realized as such, are "dense", meaning they have something at every intersection of row and column.
-Since we don't always have a value, a database might use NULL, or there could be a special value like NA in [R][].
+Since we don't always have a value, a database might use `NULL`, or there could be special values like `NA` in [R][].
 With triple graphs (and maps) these aren't necessary as you always have a choice to not include a triple.
+Triples are naturally "sparse" for missing data (distinct from sparsity for zeros).

 [R]: https://www.r-project.org/